pip-services/pip-services-docs/content/en/conceptual/terminology/_index.md

 	<tr>
       <td>Configure</td>
       <td>
-        The act of selecting programmable options that make an application function according to the user’s needs.<br><br>
+        The act of selecting programmable options that make an application function according to the user's needs.<br><br>
         Configurations allow to change microservice behavior, adjust to deployment environments, and set parameters to connect to infrastructure services and other microservices. <br><br>
         For this, the Pip.Services toolkit provides a set of patterns that support design-time, deployment-time, and runtime configurations
       </td>